 Calf pain: identify the causes and treat them correctly

-• Causes of pain in the calf: This can be behind it
+2. causes of pain in the calf: what can be behind it

-• Calf pain at rest: better clarify the cause
+5. calf pain at rest: better to clarify the cause

-• Calf pain during pregnancy: This is the cause
+6. calf pain during pregnancy: this is the cause

-• When do I need to see a doctor for calf pain?
+7 When should I see a doctor if I have calf pain?

 The calf: about the structure and function of the muscles

 What we colloquially refer to as the "calf" is a muscle on the lower leg just below the back of the knee.
-The calf muscles have the important task of lifting the heel with the entire weight of the body when walking or jogging, thus initiating the rolling motion of the foot.
-The calf muscles themselves are made up of many smaller muscles that work together when walking.
+The calf muscles have the important task of lifting the heel with the entire weight of the body when walking or jogging and thus initiating the rolling movement of the foot.
+The calf muscles themselves consist of many smaller muscles that work together when walking.
 Some calf muscles are also responsible for knee flexion.
-If the function of these muscles is disturbed at one point, then the entire system can become unbalanced.
+If the function of these muscles is disrupted at one point, the entire system can become unbalanced.

 Causes of pain in the calf: This can be behind it

-Calf pain is not a rare phenomenon and it can have many manifestations.
+Calf pain is not a rare phenomenon and can take many forms.
 The pain can feel pulling, stabbing or sometimes even burning.
-The pain is very common after exercise, especially after running or cycling.
-The way the pain manifests itself and where it occurs allows you to draw conclusions about the cause.
-Therefore, when you feel pain, you should listen carefully to yourself and ask yourself: How does the pain feel?
+The pain very often occurs after exercise, especially after running or cycling.
+The way in which the pain manifests itself and where it occurs allows conclusions to be drawn about the cause.
+You should therefore listen carefully to yourself when you feel pain and ask yourself: How does the pain feel?

 • Pulling in the calf

-The calf hurts and it feels like a kind of pulling?
-In this case, a torn muscle fiber can also be the cause.
-In addition, strains or a lack of magnesium can also lead to more severe pain in the calf.
+Does your calf hurt and feel like it is being pulled?
+In this case too, a torn muscle fiber may be the cause.
+Strains or a lack of magnesium can also lead to severe pain in the calf.

-• Calf muscle pain can ultimately be caused by a lack of movement and exercise.
+Ultimately, calf muscle pain can also be caused by a lack of movement and exercise.
 Do you often spend your time sitting down in everyday life or do you adopt an unhealthy posture at work?
 Then this can also lead to pain in almost all areas of the body.

 Localize calf pain: Where does it hurt?

-When searching for the cause of calf pain, it is important to localize it precisely.
+When looking for the cause of calf pain, it is important to localize it precisely.
 If pain in the calf occurs on one side, it is often caused by incorrect strain on the body or injury.
-In addition, it must be medically clarified whether it can be a thrombosis.
-A pelvic obliquity can also cause pain in the calf.
+It must also be checked by a doctor whether it could be a thrombosis.
+A pelvic misalignment can also cause pain in the calf.

 More often, calf pain occurs on both sides and is then due to an overload of the legs.
 For example, if you start running again after a long break or make unaccustomed movements over a longer period of time, both legs will be overloaded equally.
 In rare cases, however, heart problems can also affect the calves on both sides.
 A cardiac insufficiency favors the development of painful swellings in the area of the legs - also called edema.